microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

 Now that you have successfully enabled Microsoft Defender for Servers, you will start getting recommendations to help you protect your resources, including your Azure Arc-enabled servers.

 Microsoft Defender for Servers will collect data from your Arc-enabled servers to monitor for security vulnerabilities and threats.
-The data collection will allow greater visibility into missing updates, non-secure OS settings, endpoint protection status, health and threat protection.
+The data collection will allow greater visibility into missing updates, non-secure OS settings, endpoint protection status, health, and threat protection.

 - Navigate to Microsoft Defender for Cloud.
 In the **Inventory** section under **VM and Servers**, Defender will provide you with an overview of all the discovered security recommendations for your **Azure Arc-enabled servers**.